Home » Symptoms » Cat Symptoms A-Z » Mustard-colored Urine

 Basics and possible causes

-A common cause of more concentrated urine is dehydration.
-If a cat does not drink enough water or loses too much fluid, the urine becomes more concentrated, which can lead to a darker color.
-This condition can be triggered by insufficient water intake, vomiting, diarrhea, or a high ambient temperature.
+A common cause of more concentrated urine is dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse..
+If a cat does not take in enough water or loses fluids, the urine becomes more concentrated, which can lead to a darker color.
+This condition can be triggered by insufficient water intake, Vomiting, DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., or a high ambient temperature.

 Diseases of the liver or gallbladder can also cause a change in urine color.
-In such diseases, there may be an increased breakdown of red blood cells, leading to an increased concentration of bilirubin, a pigment that can darken the urine.
+With such conditions, there may be increased breakdown of red blood cells, leading to a higher concentration of bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
+It is further processed in the liver and then excreted via the bile.
+Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion., a pigment that can darken the urine.

-Another possible cause is the presence of blood in the urine, which can be caused by urinary tract infections, bladder stones (uroliths), or tumors.
-Blood in the urine can make the urine appear darker and more reddish, but in combination with other pigments, it can also cause a mustard-colored urine.
+Another possible cause is the presence of blood in the urine, which can be caused by urinary tract infections, Bladder stones (uroliths), or tumors.
+Blood in the urine can make it look darker and more reddish, but in combination with other pigments it can also produce a mustard-colored hue.

-Certain medications or supplements can also discolor the urine.
-Some antibiotics and vitamins can change the color of the urine, as can dyes in certain feeds.
+Certain medications or dietary supplements can also discolor the urine.
+Some antibiotics and vitamins can change the color of urine, as can colorants in certain pet foods.

 Typical accompanying symptoms